 No. Renters and homeowners insurance only covers you and the property that you legally own.
 Each of your roommates will need to get their own insurance policy.

-Is my spouse or significant other covered?
+Is my spouse covered?

 Am I covered if something I own gets stolen outside of my home or apartment?

 Yes.
 Your Lemonade policy covers your stuff “...anywhere in the world…” (a real quote from our policy).
 Since theft is covered, if your bike gets stolen from in front of your apartment or your laptop gets stolen from your local coffee shop, you are covered up to your policy “stuff” limit.
 Your deductible applies, and we will also need you to file a police report with the officer’s name, precinct/department, and report number.